 The Company is a non-life insurance company which writes a diversified portfolio, both in terms of line of business and geography.
 Its main lines of business are credit insurance, motor insurance and specialty property & casualty ("P&C") insurance business.
+The underwriting activities of AIEU are managed in the following underwriting divisions: Mortgage, Alwyn Europe and P&C.

-The Company is authorised by the CBI to write Classes 1 to 17 inclusive.
-AIEU writes insurance on a Freedom of Services ("FOS") basis in EU Member States, and via Freedom of Establishment ("FOE") through our Branch in Italy and through our UK Branch under the Temporary Permission Regime ("TPR") of the UK Prudential Regulation Authority ("PRA").
+The Company is authorised by the Central Bank of Ireland in all classes of insurance business, except 'Class 18 Assistance'.
+AIEU writes insurance on a Freedom of Services ("FOS") basis in EU Member States, and via Freedom of Establishment ("FOE") in France, Italy, and Spain.
+In addition, AIEU has established a UK Third Country Branch authorized by the UK Prudential Regulation Authority ("PRA").